Successful SEO Marketing Starts With The Right Keywords

 Researching and Selecting the Initial List of Target SEO Keywords

 Researching and selecting your target SEO keywords takes the most amount of time because it’s such a critical piece of the SEO process.
-If you’re going to use Google Keyword Planner, I suggest looking at the average monthly searches, competition and suggested bid data components to help you make decisions about which keywords to focus on.
+If you’re going to use Google Keyword Planner, I suggest looking at the average monthly searches, competition, and suggested bid data components to help you make decisions about which keywords to focus on.
 There are many factors that go into analyzing this data, and I’d recommend watching the webinar embed above and / or attending one of our SEO classes to learn more about it.

 Once you decide on your keywords, you should categorize and prioritize the keywords, and then develop a content marketing and digital marketing strategy around those keywords.
-The more strategically that you use keywords in your content, whether it’s website copy, marketing or technical content, the greater the chance that you’ll appear higher in the search engine results pages.
+The more strategically that you use keywords in your content, whether it’s website copy, marketing, or technical content, the greater the chance that you’ll appear higher in the search engine results pages.
 Of course, keywords are only one crucial element of your overall online marketing strategy so make sure to follow and implement Google’s Webmaster Guidelines.

 Conclusion and Next Steps

 Developing a winning online marketing plan takes time and it requires patience, but it can really pay off.
 I thoroughly enjoy showing my customers what they can do with SEO to boost lead generation and sales from their website.
 Please don’t hesitate to email me.
-We offer complimentary and no-strings-attached analysis of websites and we’d be happy to arrange an online or in-person meeting to discuss the results.
+We offer a complimentary and no-strings-attached analysis of websites and we’d be happy to arrange an online or in-person meeting to discuss the results.

 Also, I encourage you to attend one of our upcoming SEO training classes.
 They are a great way to get started with SEO and the keyword research process.